NicolaeJinga/Dodge/README.md

-# atestat-dodge (May 2014)
+# Dodge (May 2014)
-Project for 12th grade exam in C++ with SFML.
+Project for 12th grade exam made with C++ with SFML.
+Rebuilt with SFML 2.5.1.

 Dodge enemies and collect points.
 Survival style game.

-Rebuilt with SFML 2.5.1.
+##Project Description

-Gameplay presentation:
+The project is a survival game.
+The player is represented by a green circle and must collect teal circles to increase points while avoiding enemies marked by yellow, orange and red circles which bounce around the arena.

 ![](atestat-dodge.gif)